6 Common Problems in Physical Product Development and How to Overcome Them

 Solution:

-There are a variety of solutions to try in this case.
-Brainstorming sessions with your team can generate a wide range of ideas and potential solutions.
-Encourage an open and non-judgmental environment where everyone can freely contribute their thoughts.
-Often, combining diverse perspectives leads to breakthrough insights.
 You could also try explaining the issue to a colleague who is not directly involved in the project, or in the absence of another person, even speaking to an inanimate object like a rubber duck can work wonders.
 Sometimes articulating the problem out loud can help you see it from a different angle and trigger new insights.

 Secondly, give your brain some breathing space to process the problem subconsciously.
 Take a break from the immediate task and engage in activities that allow your mind to wander, such as taking a walk, exercising, or simply taking a moment to clear your head.
 Often, ideas and solutions can emerge when you least expect them to.